 The California Chafee Grant is a federally funded grant administered by CSAC.
-It provides assistance to current or former foster youth under the age of 26 as of July 1, 2020, and dependent or ward of the court between 16 and 18 with financial need, to use for college courses or vocational school training.
+It provides assistance to current or former foster youth under the age of 26 as of July 1st of the award year, and dependent or ward of the court between 16 and 18 with financial need, to use for college courses or vocational school training.
 Eligible students may receive up to \$5,000 per academic year.